 2. Marble Countertop

-Along its highbrow reputation, marble countertops come with high maintenance.
+Along with its highbrow reputation, marble countertops come with high maintenance.

 Marble is porous and it doesn’t take much to scuff up the surface.
 Be careful in the kitchen with these countertops.